Guidance on the Use of Email Containing PHI

 Note: Less direct identifiers such as medical record number or initials (for example, “Mr. S”) may be included.

-- The patient or research subject has agreed to the use of email by completing a Consent for Email Communication form (available at http://hipaa.yale.edu/resources/docs/Agreement-For-Email-Communication.pdf ).
+- The patient or research subject has agreed to the use of email by completing a Consent for Email Communication form (available at: https://hipaa.yale.edu/sites/default/files/files/5123-FR-contact-information.pdf

-- The email is encrypted through a secure messaging system such as encrypted Yale Connect emails (http://its.yale.edu/email-encryption), MyChart, or Yale’s secure file transfer application (http://www.yale.edu/its/email/transfer.html).
+2. The email is encrypted through a secure messaging system such as Yale’s instance of Microsoft O365 (formerly known as Yale Connect.
+For details on how to encrypt an email, please visit https://cybersecurity.yale.edu/email-encryption.
+The email can also be encrypted using MyChart, or Yale’s secure file transfer application (https://yale.service-now.com/it?id=service_offering&sys_id=5e688dcd6fbb31007ee2abcf9f3ee419). .

 Please note that the circumstances set out above include different time elements.
 You may send PHI by email to non-Yale clinicians or collaborators (circumstances 1 or 2) only if the information must be communicated in an urgent or timely manner.
 There is no timeliness requirement attached to circumstances 3 or 4.